Employers’ 7 common mistakes in the disciplinary process…

 By Stuarts Accountants November 26, 2025

-ENTERTAINMENT EXPENSE ITEMS A list of common travel and entertainment expense items and their tax treatment - Food and drink while out of town on business when eating alone or with other team members 100% deductible and no FBT - Food and drink while overseas on business eating with team members, customers, suppliers, prospects etc. 100% deductible and no FBT - Food and drink with customers, suppliers, prospects etc. either in or out of town on business 50% deductible and no FBT - Non-taxable meal allowances paid to employees working overtime 100% deductible and no FBT - Morning and afternoon teas 100% deductible and no FBT - Lunches and more than incidental food & beverages for employees 50% deductible and no FBT - Samples provided for advertising 100% deductible and no FBT - Food & beverages as part of training seminars, conferences, trade displays that are at least 4 consecutive hours 100% deductible and no FBT - Rugby, show, movie tickets etc. for staff and used when staff member chooses 100% deductible and subject to FBT* - Sporting, cultural or other recreational activities, e.g. golf or corporate box 50% deductible and no FBT - Hire of boat to entertain customers, suppliers, prospects etc. 50% deductible and no FBT - Friday night drinks, staff parties and other social functions (whether at the office or elsewhere) e.g. Christmas parties, reception for existing or potential customers, suppliers etc. This includes any supporting expenses i.e. transport (taxis), crockery hire, glasses, waiters, music, etc. 50% deductible and no FBT - Gift for client, employee, supplier etc. which contains food and drink 50% deductible and no FBT - Gift for client, excluding food and drink 100% deductible and no FBT - Gifts for employees (or spouse) 100% deductible and subject to FBT* - Gift for non employee who helped with job 100% deductible and no FBT - Gym membership for an employee paid by the employer 100% deductible and subject to FBT* - Vouchers (no GST claim as GST triggered when voucher used) 100% deductible and subject to FBT* * You are only subject to FBT if you are over the exemptions.
+ENTERTAINMENT EXPENSE ITEMS Here is a list of common travel and entertainment expense items and their tax treatment - Food and drink while out of town on business when eating alone or with other team members 100% deductible and no FBT - Food and drink while overseas on business eating with team members, customers, suppliers, prospects etc. 100% deductible and no FBT - Food and drink with customers, suppliers, prospects etc. either in or out of town on business 50% deductible and no FBT - Non-taxable meal allowances paid to employees working overtime 100% deductible and no FBT - Morning and afternoon teas 100% deductible and no FBT - Lunches and more than incidental food & beverages for employees 50% deductible and no FBT - Samples provided for advertising 100% deductible and no FBT - Food & beverages as part of training seminars, conferences, trade displays that are at least 4 consecutive hours 100% deductible and no FBT - Rugby, show, movie tickets etc. for staff and used when staff member chooses 100% deductible and subject to FBT* - Sporting, cultural or other recreational activities, e.g. golf or corporate box 50% deductible and no FBT - Hire of boat to entertain customers, suppliers, prospects etc. 50% deductible and no FBT - Friday night drinks, staff parties and other social functions (whether at the office or elsewhere) e.g. Christmas parties, reception for existing or potential customers, suppliers etc. This includes any supporting expenses i.e. transport (taxis), crockery hire, glasses, waiters, music, etc. 50% deductible and no FBT - Gift for client, employee, supplier etc. which contains food and drink 50% deductible and no FBT - Gift for client, excluding food and drink 100% deductible and no FBT - Gifts for employees (or spouse) 100% deductible and subject to FBT* - Gift for non employee who helped with job 100% deductible and no FBT - Gym membership for an employee paid by the employer 100% deductible and subject to FBT* - Gift cards/vouchers (no GST claim as GST triggered when voucher used) 100% deductible and subject to FBT* or PAYE** * FBT applies to "closed loop" gift cards (cards that are limited to where they can be used e.g. Farmers, Countdown, Mitre 10 etc).
+You are only subject to FBT if you are over the exemptions.
 These are $300 per quarter per employee, or $22,500 per annum for all employees.
 If you reach either of these in any period, you are required to pay FBT on the total amount.
-Note there is a $1,200 per employee per annum threshold if you are filing FBT on an annual basis.
+Note there is a $1,200 per employee per annum threshold if you are filing FBT on an annual basis. ** PAYE applies to "open loop" gift cards (cards that can be used almost anywhere e.g. Prezzie Card, Visa/Mastercard prepaid cards etc).
+These cards are treated as cash equivalent and PAYE must be withheld on the grossed up value of the card.
+There is no value exemption on these cards.
 This list is designed to be an overview of the tax treatment of common entertainment expenses.
 If you have a question relating to this list, or you have another expense you would like clarification on, please contact us.
 GST is not claimable on 50% portion.